PRProd/HA-Firemote/README.md

 <br>

 ## FAQ
+### I installed the Firemote Card, but I can't find it to add in my dashboard
+This tends to happen when your Home Assistant UI needs a refresh.
+The best way to do this is through [force clearing your Home Assistant cache](https://github.com/PRProd/HA-Firemote/wiki/Force-a-Refresh) and trying again.

 ###  Why won't the volume, mute, and/or power buttons work from my Firemote card?
 In many cases, your remote control sends commands for volume, mute, and power to your TV or receiver using the IR emitter on the front of the physical remote control.
 These IR commands cannot be sent in a traditional Home Assistant setup.
 <br>